ChatZilla-Replacement-Project/.github/README.md

 # Should non-IRC protocols be supported?
 Initially, the project would be for IRC only.
 But it may have IRC support actually implement as a library system.
 If another library were to appear later supporting Matrix, Discord, Jabber, or something else, maybe we should support that.
 It's unknown how we'd implement the UI.
 Both Pidgin and SMUXI can do this, but Pidgin's libpurple reportedly has some major security holes.
 If there's any other problem with Pidgin, it ends up looking more like a client for just Twitter and Messenger rather than IRC.

+# Should we include a text interface option?
+Some clients for Linux are strictly text based and can run even without a graphical user interface or GUI.
+This is limited but some users like it.
+If we did this, the commications portion of the product would be a seperate executable that might be an installation option.
+Users could then choose to install just one interface or both.
+The text interface, sometimes called a TUI, would prevent support of many non-IRC protocols.

 # Note: Our name is only a placeholder
 As such, once we have a better name, expect our GitHub URL to change.
 In the meantime, we're on IRC at [irc.libera.chat/chatzilla-replacement-project](irc://irc.libera.chat/chatzilla-replacement-project) or [ircs.libera.chat/chatzilla-replacement-project (SSL)](irc://ircs.libera.chat/chatzilla-replacement-project) , but that could change too.